Akshaj-Pawar/Akshaj-Pawar.github.io/README.md

 NewsAggregator is a news aggregator with filtering functionality.
 It uses object oriented programming and was made using Python.

 BloggingSite is a blogging website complete with comments and ratings.
-Its an old project so isn't entirey indicative of my current skills (eg: it primarly functions client side, later websites i've created have robust server side fucntionality).
+Its an old project so isn't entirely indicative of my current skills (eg: it primarly functions client side, later websites i've created have robust server side functionality).
 Made using Python (Django).